Louisiana State University System

 The Louisiana State University System is a system of public colleges and universities in Louisiana.
 It is budgetarily the largest public university system in the state.

-William F. Tate IV is president of the LSU system, and also serves as chancellor of its flagship campus and namesake, Louisiana State University.
+Wade Rousse is president of the LSU system and the chancellor of its flagship campus and namesake, Louisiana State University.
 Administrative headquarters are located in the University Administration Building on the property of Louisiana State University in Baton Rouge.
 The system had an endowment of $955.5 million in fiscal year 2020.